MidnightMasha69/Neta.WebPage.CSharp/README.md

 # Neta.WebPage.CSharp
-The site project for Net@ Based on my C# Projects.
+The site project for Net@ about me and my C# Projects.

 ChangeLog:
   -